Cloudxtreme/DDPS-db2dps/docs/ddps-design-short.md

 Rules are added to the system from two sources:

-  - a *policy editor* operated by the customer
+  - a *policy editor* operated by the customer (Web-UI and command line)
   - an *automatic detection engine* based on [fastnetmon](https://github.com/pavel-odintsov/fastnetmon)